Roasted Veggies with Balsamic Sauce & Grilled Polenta

-Brighten up your veggies with balsamic vinegar and pair with polenta for a delicious meal
+Amp up your veggies with a super simple balsamic sauce and pair with grilled polenta for an easy meal

 Savory, Tangy & Melt-in-your-mouth Yummy!

 If you eat dairy, would also pair well with some goat cheese.
-If you’re not a vegetarian, this pairs really well with grilled chicken or steak.
+If you’re not a vegetarian, this pairs really well with grilled chicken.

 Author: Healthy Gluten-Free Family